Sorry – Currently unavailable:

 Discover the inspiring zing of za’atar – a natural companion to Zatoun olive oil.
 Za’atar is an aromatic herb mix produced from a certain variety of thyme indigenous to Palestine and is used as topping or seasoning.
 Za’atar is versatile and easy to use on almost anything.
 Za’atar to Middle Eastern cooking is like what Essence is to Emeril.
 Za’atar is a spice blend that is so versatile!
 It can be used on meats, veggies, rice, and breads.
 And, yes, it has been known to make me yell “Bam!” every once in a while.

-Available at Seeds Natural Food Market in Cumberland or at our warehouse – Open Saturday mornings, 10am – 1pm.
-Location: #3 – 2440 Rosewall Cres, (across road from TinTown Cafe)
+Both Oil and Spice are SOLD OUT at Seeds Natural Foods Market, 2733a Dunsmuir Ave., Cumberland and at our warehouse – Open Saturday mornings, 10am – 1pm.
+Location: 2449D Rosewall Cres, (across road from TinTown Cafe)

 Contact our Fair Trade Sales Manager (Carie): firstname.lastname@example.org or text 778 389-2612.